-It is still early in digitalizing MRV.
+Digitalizing MRV is still in its early stages.
 An important question going forward is how well digitalized approaches to MRV will be accepted by program standards (with a focus on Gold Standard, Verra and future Article 6.4 mechanism based on the CDM).
 The interviews and analysis focus on the monitoring and reporting part of MRV, and only briefly touch on verification.
 A separate white paper is dedicated to verification using digital approaches (D-VER) (Climate Ledger Initiative, 2022).

-Past assessments on this topic emphasized digital technologies' potential in terms of reduced need for on-site inspections as well as minimizing manual data checks for completeness, integrity, and accuracy (South Pole, 2020).
-Standards' digitalization efforts should therefore aim at enabling these goals by facilitating corresponding methodology changes.
-Efforts should shift toward certification of monitoring systems rather than manually gathered results.
-To mitigate risks stemming from less frequent verifications, the introduction of a certificate "buffer" has been suggested, whereby a certain share of carbon credits is withheld until the subsequent in-depth verification (Bürgi, et al., 2019).
+Past assessments on this topic emphasized digital technologies' potential in terms of the reduced need for on-site inspections, as well as minimizing manual data checks for completeness, integrity, and accuracy (South Pole, 2020).
+Standards' digitalization efforts should therefore aim at enabling these goals by facilitating the corresponding changes to methodology.
+They should shift toward certifying monitoring systems rather than manually gathering results.
+To mitigate risks stemming from less frequent verifications, the introduction of a certificate "buffer" has been suggested, whereby a certain share of carbon credits is withheld until the subsequent in-depth verification has been completed (Bürgi, et al., 2019).

-In addition to greater openness with respect to monitoring processes, Standards need to establish a connection with automated data pipelines to work toward fully automated issuance of carbon credits (South Pole, 2020; Bürgi, et al., 2019).
+In addition to greater openness with respect to monitoring processes, standards need to establish a connection with automated data pipelines to work towards the fully automated issuance of carbon credits (South Pole, 2020; Bürgi, et al., 2019).

-In these early days of D-MRV, openness of Standards toward digital approaches for monitoring is perceived as positive, but processes must be improved.
-Digital approaches to monitoring and data capturing are the most advanced part of D-MRV and are generally well accepted by standards and verifiers in energy projects that in general do not require any changes to existing methodologies and protocols.
-None of the interviewed actors report negative experiences with the acceptance from the Standards per se.
+In these early days of D-MRV, the openness of standards toward digital approaches to monitoring is perceived as positive, but processes must be improved.
+Digital approaches to monitoring and data capture are the most advanced part of D-MRV.
+They are generally well accepted by standards and verifiers in energy projects that in general do not require any changes to existing methodologies and protocols.
+None of the interviewed actors report negative experiences with acceptance from the standards per se.
 However, the use of more integrated digital monitoring and quantification platforms is only emerging, and it appears that only very few standards have taken decisions on this.
-In many cases, the certification process for more integrated D-MRV approaches is work-in progress, in few platforms it is well-established.
-Early work under the CDM shows that novel D-MRV approaches are accepted even in case they present significant departures from the status quo, e.g. substituting repeated site visits to biogas digesters by remote digital monitoring (UNFCCC CDM, 2021).
+In many cases, the certification process for more integrated D-MRV approaches is a work in progress.
+On only few platforms is it well established.
+Early work under the CDM shows that novel D-MRV approaches are accepted even where they present significant departures from the status quo, e.g. substituting repeated site visits to biogas digesters with remote digital monitoring (UNFCCC CDM, 2021).

-Main Standards such as the Gold Standard and Verra are currently creating D-MRV working groups and expert networks that will support them on their way to digital approaches on all activity levels.
+The main standards such as the Gold Standard and Verra are currently creating D-MRV working groups and expert networks that will support them on their way to digital approaches at all activity levels.

-Interviewed actors report barriers to the implementation of D-MRV that are not directly connected to the digital nature of new approaches, such as lengthy and unpredictable feed-back processes to methodology changes.
+Interviewed actors report barriers to the implementation of D-MRV that are not directly connected to the digital nature of new approaches.
+Examples include lengthy and unpredictable feedback processes to methodology changes.
 This is further summarized in Table 5.
-Consequently, it would be beneficial for Standards to streamline their review and feedback processes to reduce the time needed to get changes approved and mitigate the risk of delays and additional costs.
+Consequently, it would be beneficial for standards to streamline their review and feedback processes to reduce the time needed to get changes approved and mitigate the risk of delays and additional costs.